Oshiomogho Atogwe

 Oshiomogho Isaac "O.J."
-Atogwe (born June 23, 1981) is a Canadian former professional football player who was a free safety in the National Football League (NFL).
-He most recently served as the secondary coach for the Memphis Express of the Alliance of American Football (AAF).
-He was drafted by the St. Louis Rams in the third round of the 2005 NFL Draft.
+Atogwe (born June 23, 1981) is a Canadian former professional football player who was a safety in the National Football League (NFL).
+He was selected by the St. Louis Rams in the third round of the 2005 NFL draft.
 He played college football for the Stanford Cardinal.
 Atogwe was also a member of the Washington Redskins and Philadelphia Eagles.

-Early years
+Early life

 Atogwe attended high school at W.F.
 Herman Secondary School in Windsor, Ontario, Canada.
 While he was there he starred in football, soccer, basketball, and track and field.
 In basketball, he was a three-time All-City selection and was the league MVP as a senior.
 Atogwe was named All-Canada, All-Ontario and All-Academic.
 In football, he was a two-year starter at running back and cornerback and was named the league's Defensive MVP in 1999, under head coach Harry Lumley.
 He was also All-city as a running back.
 He was a league MVP in basketball as a senior and three-time All-City selection and competed in the long jump (OFSAA Gold Medalist - 2000), triple jump (OFSAA Silver Medalist - 2000) and 200-metre dash (22.8) in track.